3 Easy Food Hacks To Lower High Blood Pressure Fast

 Get cozy with your spice rack

 One of the first places to turn when you're trying to lower your blood pressure is your collection of kitchen spices and seasonings.
 Why?
 The more flavor you bring to your food with salt-free spices and spice blends, the less sodium you'll need to use to make your dishes taste great.
-As Dr. Chris Mohr explains, cutting down on salt is critical to maintaining a healthier blood pressure level.
+As Dr. Chris Mohr explains to Health Digest, cutting down on salt is critical to maintaining a healthier blood pressure level.
 Some of his favorite seasoning replacements for salt include garlic, rosemary, and thyme.
 But feel free to experiment since there are dozens of spices and herbs on the market, according to the McCormick Science Institute.

 Just how significantly can lowering your sodium affect your blood pressure?
 In a 2023 JAMA-published crossover trial, middle-aged and older participants who ate low-sodium diets saw a decrease in their blood pressure levels.
 This occurred whether or not they had existing hypertension.